Idiopathic HypercalciuriaSymptoms, Doctors, Treatments, Advances & More

 Northeast Georgia Physicians Group Endocrinology

-Yamuna Gorantla is an Endocrinologist in Gainesville, Georgia.
-Dr. Gorantla has been practicing medicine for over 16 years and is rated as an Advanced provider by MediFind in the treatment of Idiopathic Hypercalciuria.
-Her top areas of expertise are Hyperparathyroidism, Thyroid Storm, Hyperthyroidism, and Hashimoto Thyroiditis.
+Yamuna Gorantla is an Endocrinologist practicing medicine in Gainesville, Georgia.
+She has been practicing medicine for over 16 years.
+Dr. Gorantla is rated as an Advanced provider by MediFind in the treatment of Idiopathic Hypercalciuria.
+She is also highly rated in 33 other conditions, according to our data.
+Her clinical expertise encompasses Hyperparathyroidism, Thyroid Storm, Hyperthyroidism, and Hashimoto Thyroiditis.
+Dr. Gorantla is board certified in American Board Of Internal Medicine, Endocrinology Diabetes And Metabolism - 2020 and American Board Of Internal Medicine, Internal Medicine - 2018.
 Dr. Gorantla is currently accepting new patients.

 Reading Hospital Endocrinology & Diabetes Center Wyomissing

 .
 Dr. Singh is rated as an Advanced provider by MediFind in the treatment of Idiopathic Hypercalciuria.
-Her top areas of expertise are Thyroid Storm, Hyperthyroidism, Hyperparathyroidism, and Graves Disease.
+She is also highly rated in 33 other conditions, according to our data.
+Her clinical expertise encompasses Thyroid Storm, Addison's Disease, Hyperthyroidism, and Hyperparathyroidism.
+Dr. Singh is board certified in American Board Of Internal Medicine.

 Ballad Health Medical Associates Diabetes And Endocrinology Center

 .
 Dr. Beasey is rated as an Advanced provider by MediFind in the treatment of Idiopathic Hypercalciuria.
-His top areas of expertise are Type 2 Diabetes (T2D), Diabetic Neuropathy, Maturity Onset Diabetes of the Young, and Type 1 Diabetes (T1D).
+He is also highly rated in 30 other conditions, according to our data.
+His clinical expertise encompasses Type 2 Diabetes (T2D), Diabetic Neuropathy, Maturity Onset Diabetes of the Young, and Type 1 Diabetes (T1D).
+Dr. Beasey is board certified in American Board Of Pediatrics and American Board Of Internal Medicine.

 Published Date: July 13, 2025